 The New School offers two innovative programs of study in Environmental Studies, a Bachelor of Arts (BA) and Bachelor of Science (BS), that are part of the university's suite of interdisciplinary undergraduate programs.
-BA students can concentrate in Urban Ecosystems or Public Policy.
-BS students can concentrate in Urban Ecosystems.
+BA students can concentrate in Urban Ecosystems and Public Policy.
+BS students can concentrate in Urban Ecosystem Design.

 The New School’s Environmental Studies programs are unique in incorporating design into a liberal arts curriculum.
 That means that all Environmental Studies students learn the fundamentals of design and take studio classes.
 You’ll gain valuable experience through hands-on learning that includes fieldwork and internships with environmental organizations, agencies, and businesses.

 The New School’s Environmental Studies programs focus on issues related to large urban environments, so you’ll use New York City as your laboratory.
 For every environmental problem in New York, there are dozens of entrepreneurial businesses, government agencies, and activist community groups responding in various ways.
 Environmental Studies offers you access to people who are devoting their creative energy to making New York City a more resilient and livable environment.